 From its beginning, leading elements of the so-called “pro-choice” movement have vocally supported compulsory abortion and contraception ― for everyone but wealthier white women.

 As far back as the 1950s, dozens of leading eugenicists publicly recommended forced abortion, sterilization and contraception for non-white and poor populations.
 These included playwright Robert Ardrey, ecologist Garrett Hardin,[ii] psychologist Wayne Bartz, and Edgar Chasteen, who recommended mandatory contraception in his popular book The Case for Compulsory Birth Control. [iii]

 Many were particularly concerned that Catholics were having bigger families than Protestants.
-Population Reference Bureau sociologist Elmer Pendell claimed that “The Catholics are promulgating a breeding program to gain political control in the United States,” and wrote a 1951 book entitled Population on the Loose.
-In it, he laid out a detailed 19-point eugenics law which would reward childbearing by those with better genetic pedigrees and severely limit and punish it among the lower and poorer classes.[iv]
+Population Reference Bureau sociologist Elmer Pendell claimed, “The Catholics are promulgating a breeding program to gain political control in the United States.”
+He also wrote a 1951 book entitled Population on the Loose, in which he laid out a detailed 19-point eugenics law which would reward childbearing by those with better genetic pedigrees and severely limit and punish it among the lower and poorer classes.[iv]

 As the foundation of the modern “pro-choice” movement was laid in the 1960s, the mortar holding all of its ideas together was the belief that mandatory measures would be required in order to control the childbearing of lesser classes for the good of the human race and for the environment.

 The most notorious pusher of mandatory population control measures was Paul Ehrlich.
 In his shabby 1968 book The Population Bomb, he recommended the establishment of a huge Federal Department of Population and Environment (DPE), which would have the legal power to dictate how many children couples could have.[v]